Pressure Cooker Sweet Potato Puree

 I’m using this technique with sweet potatoes, but it works with almost any vegetable.
 I’ve used it with carrots (via ModernistCuisine.com) and winter squash (via SeattleWeekly.com and Seattle Food Geek).
 In the book (MC@H) they make a range of vegetables – from leek and potato onion soup to roasted red pepper puree.

 Now, one question I had – Modernist Cuisine pressure cooks the vegetables for 20 min.
 Everyone else (for example, my Cuisinart Electric PC) recommends 6 minutes, max.
 Why the extra time?
 To give the vegetables time to brown all the way through.
 Yes, that’s right, the interior of the vegetables will brown as well as the exterior.

 If you own a Pressure Cooker, you need to try this technique out.

 Adapted From: Modernist Cuisine at Home

-- 6 quart or larger pressure cooker (I used my Instant Pot electric PC).
+- 6 quart or larger pressure cooker (I use an Instant Pot electric PC)

 - 4 tablespoons (1/2 stick) butter

 - 2 pounds (3 large) sweet potatoes, peeled and rough chopped ½" thick

 - 1 teaspoon fine sea salt or 2 teaspoons Diamond Crystal kosher salt

 - ½ teaspoon chipotle en adobo puree or dried chipotle powder